SuhrEiris/Co-Perform/README.md

-# Co-Perform
+# Co-performance of L. lactis and Ln. mesenteroides (Co-Perform)

-Data and scripts to reproduce results from the "Biofilm co-evolution as a driver for enhanced trait selection in lactic acid bacteria; a case study on Lactococcus lactis subsp. lactis" submitted to XXX
+Data and scripts to reproduce results from the "Biofilm cultivation facilitates coexistence and adaptive evolution in an industrial bacterial community" submitted to NPJ Biofilms and Microbiome.

  ## Software